Trump Rejects Pressure for Iran Nuclear Deal

 How this lands for readers prioritizing American sovereignty, borders, and domestic industry.

-Maintaining sanctions supports U.S. leverage in trade and security negotiations with adversaries.
+A firm stance on Iran supports U.S. leverage in trade and security negotiations with regional actors.

 Institutional View